How to extend your Wi-Fi outdoors

 Next, check the ingress protection (IP) rating on the packaging and the temperature range the device can withstand.
 The IP rating defines how weather resistant the device is, mainly against dust and water.
 The highest rating is IP68, which means it's totally protected against dust and can withstand long periods of immersion underwater.

 The Netgear Orbi Outdoor is a great choice, if you can afford it.
 At $330, you get a tri-band extender that performed great at over 200 feet when I tested it.
-The major downside is that it's only compatible with an Orbi mesh Wi-Fi router (models RBR50, RBR40, RBR20 or SRR60) and Orbi two-piece systems cost at least $200.
+(It's not yet available in the UK or Australia.)
+The major downside is that it's only compatible with an Orbi mesh Wi-Fi router (models RBR50, RBR40, RBR20 or SRR60) and Orbi two-piece systems cost at least $200 (£290 or AU$559).
 If it's any consolation, the Netgear Orbi is one of the best mesh systems out right now.
 Setup is super easy too as you really just need to plug the outdoor extender into an outlet and mount it to a wall.

 An option that is a little more of a complicated outdoor access point, like the EnGenius ENS620EXT, allows you set separate modes for the 2.4GHz and 5GHz networks.
 The setup is a little more advanced, but you don't have to drill holes or run new cables.